Our life stages are unique, Kathy enjoys sharing her thoughts and stages through her writing and looks forward to

 Why do not the same skills apply to leadership?
-I guess it is more of a "do as I say, not as I do."
+It is more of a "do as I say, not as I do."
 Kind of approach.
 Though we know how that doesn't work, to succeed or progress, relational work is essential!
 Seeking to understand and then committing to work until reaching a reasonable resolution.
 It may need many attempts, but the outcome is often worth the struggle versus a war.

 A radiating campfire in wartime or at peace draws one near as the glow illuminates in the distance.
 The generous warmth of an intimate fire gathers wanderers.
 Disoriented, they seek sustenance or a resting place to energize their hearts again.
 Coming together in a discussion by firelight is a peaceful place to rest and address the next steps.

-During the lull of the noise, may we approach the soft amber of a campfire to quiet us long enough to hear the sweet crackles of enlightenment?
-Above all, please open minds to enhance the possibility of realizing that it requires repair when something breaks.
-That can mean physical, emotional, or with the leadership of a home, or dare I say country.
-We better want to work together to make things right unless we want to be a throwaway society.
+During the noise lull, may we approach the soft amber of a campfire to quiet us long enough to hear the sweet crackles of enlightenment?
+Above all, please open your mind to enhance the possibility of realizing that it requires repair when something breaks.
+That can mean physical, emotional, or with the leadership of a home or country.
+We better work together to make things right unless we want to be a throwaway society.

 Lion Is Still the Lamb

-With guidance, even the faintest of heart coddles in thy spirituous fire.
+With guidance, even the faintest of hearts coddles in thy spirituous fire.
 However, denial of whence it came curtails its dwelling in the soul of man.

 Yet, the burning thickets illuminate the battlefield, never consumed by flames.
 Allow the radiating sparks to purify with clarity, engulfing all within their reach.